Where architectures/engineers see dreams about construction designs, welders are one of those who bring those dreams

 However, other organizations also certify welders; for example – the American Petroleum Institute (API), American Society of Mechanical Engineers (ASME).

 Furthermore, some organizations offer online certifications, as well.
 But these certifications may not be recognized by most of the employers.
-American Welding Society, Academic Info, ToolingU, and Welding.org are some of the most reputable websites to get online certification.
+American Welding Society, Academic Info, ToolingU, and Welding.org are some of the most reputable websites to get the online certification.

 Welding certifications list: How many welding certifications are there?